 New Mayflower needs no introduction in my opinion – it was my first post on here back in September 2012 and I’ve been a regular diner since.
-Over the years, staff have changed, the punters are different, but most importantly the one thing that has remained constant all this time, is the awesome food with a Cantonese accent.
-Do your taste buds a favour, go there, order some of the dishes below.
+Over the years, staff have changed, the punters are different, but most importantly the one thing that has remained constant, is how brilliant the food is.
+Do your taste buds a favour, go there, order some of the dishes below, they will thank you endlessly.
 (Some are off menu so show your waiter/waitress the pictures).
-Go in a group too, as Cantonese food is best enjoyed that way, so you can order/eat a variety of dishes.
-They’re are so many excellent flavours that have coated your palate over the years and put me in a happy place.
+Go in a group too, as Cantonese food is best enjoyed that way, so you can order-stroke-eat a variety of dishes.
+They’re are so many exemplary flavours that have coated my palate over the years here, it even got to a stage when I was coming weekly for a feed, that they know how to do.

 Ordering bottles of crisp-refreshing Tsing Tao is an essential thing when having Cantonese food.

-First up we have crab with blackbean and green pepper sauce on a bed of fresh egg noodles.
+First up we have crab with blackbean & green pepper sauce on a bed of fresh egg noodles.
 It’s a mighty dish with alluring flavours from those savoury umami blackbeans that compliments the super sweet crab.
 It’s fiddly getting all the flesh out, but it is very rewarding to eat, especially with all the sauce soaked into the noodles.

 Soft shell crab with chilli and garlic.
-Fried to a crisp yet the flavour integrity of the crab is still intact, sweet as ever and pimped up with all that chilli & garlic.
+Fried to a crisp yet the flavoursome integrity of the crab is still intact, sweet as ever and pimped up with all the chilli & garlic.
 Crab on crab action is a must here in my opinion – why not when it’s this good?